ccgilroy/ma-thesis/doc/ma_draft/05_results.md

 ## Clustering and filtering

-In the maps in Figures 1 and 2, I show the results of the clustering and filtering process described above for two cities, Chicago and Seattle.
+I first assess the results of clustering and filtering visually and by example.
+In the maps in Figures 1 and 2, I show the results of the process described above for two cities, Chicago and Seattle.
 These are the two cities that, based on my own residential history, I am most confident in my ability to interpret.
 They also exemplify what I would consider clear and interpretable clusters.

 ![Chicago, suburbs not shown.](../../output/figures/chicago.png){ height=4in }